blekhmanlab/rxivist/README.md

 A RESTful interface for requesting our interpreted results based on the data pulled by the spider.

 ### Frontend
-**NOT currently available.**
 A web application providing graphical access to the data provided by the API.
+Currently, this is combined with the API and all pages are rendered server-side.

 ## Development
 ### Launching the platform locally